Some dates are forever etched in our memories.

 None of my medical team know what it is, why I have it, what caused it and none of us anticipated the aggressiveness of it.

 Genetic testing even failed to find a bone disease gene.
 The Geneticist was devastated as it empathised to him how many gaps still exist in genetics.
-We now know my issue is a rare mutant gene, one of it’s own kind.
+He believes my issue is a rare mutant gene, one of it’s own kind.
 Unique to me!

-I now have a second date forever etched in my memory.
+Seven years later a second date became forever etched in my memory.

-All we know is my bones continue to get denser and my bone turnover is negligible.
+One year on and we know my bones continue to get denser but also soft now.
+We know my bone turnover is negligible.
 This combination causes major bones, like my femurs, to snap in two as if I’d been in a major car crash.
-It causes my feet to fracture while doing nothing more than wiggling my toes in bed or walking from the kitchen to the lounge room.
+It causes my feet and my ankles to fracture while doing nothing more than wiggling my toes in bed, or walking, with my walker, from the kitchen to the lounge room.

-Last count I have 7 foot fractures which try to heal and re-break constantly.
+Last count I have seven foot fractures, an ankle fracture, three femur fractures, a right rib fracture, all which try to heal and re-break constantly.

 My lumbar spine is deemed severely unstable and non operable due to high risk of serious complications.

 Other bones throughout my body throb with severe pain and cause functional disability.
 I can’t keep having scans on every new threatening fracture or damage, so we wait until something severely breaks, or the pain from a new area significantly impacts quality of life further.

 Seven years on and my major left femur break is still not fully healed.
 It is officially diagnosed as “non-union”.
 The bone disease will continue to prevent it from healing completely.
 It prevents all my breaks from healing and caused spinal surgery, on the right side of my lumbar, to fail within three months.

 This crazy disease has caused attempted bone graft surgeries, to try and fuse my femur break, to simply dissolve and disappear without radiographic trace.